Reflections on Method for Critical Code Studies

 time

 value ranked highest).
-This approach prioritises most recent, making it straightforward but does not take into account user engagement or relevance. - 2018 Implementation: Scores consider multiple factors like likes, comments, shares, user affinity, and time decay.
-For example, Story 3 and Story 5 tie for the top spot with a score of 5.625 due to their high engagement metrics (likes, comments, shares) combined with moderate affinity and time decay.
+This approach prioritises most recent, making it a simple time-ordered list but does not take into account any other factors, such as user engagement or relevance.- 2018 Implementation: Scores consider multiple factors like likes, comments, shares, user affinity, and time decay.
+For example, Story 3 and Story 5 tie for the top story with a score of 5.625 due to their high engagement metrics (likes, comments, shares) combined with moderate affinity and time decay.
 In contrast, Story 6 and Story 10 both score 0.0, as they have no engagement metrics (likes, comments, shares).

-This demonstrates how the 2018 implementation encodes a different contextual prioritisation, significantly altering rankings compared to the simpler, linear approach of 2009.
-It could be claimed there that this reflects changing corporate objectives like boosting engagement and time spent on the platform, elements which can be compared against corporate income and profit following the code changes.
+This demonstrates how the 2018 implementation encodes a different way of ordering the priority of the stories, significantly altering the ranking compared to the simple, linear approach of the 2009 code.
+It could be claimed there that this change in prioritising the stories might reflects changing corporate objectives like boosting engagement and time spent on the platform, elements which can be compared against corporate income and profit following the code changes.
+In this way the critical code studies reading offers new questions for further research.

-These embedded assumptions about social interaction reveal how dominant platforms encode specific ideological orientations towards attention, engagement and profit.
-However, alternative approaches demonstrate that different technical implementations can support more democratic and user-controlled social relations.
-By examining platforms that explicitly resist centralised algorithmic control, we can identify how code might implement more emancipatory social models.
+These embedded programmed decisions about how to use social interaction to shape a user experience (prescription of norms into source code) reveal how dominant platforms encode specific ideological orientations towards attention, engagement and profit.
+However, alternative source code analysis can help demonstrate that different technical implementations can support more democratic and user-controlled social relations (e.g. by prescribing a different set of norms and values into their source code).
+By examining platforms that explicitly resist centralised algorithmic control, we can identify how code might implement more emancipatory social norms.

 Emancipatory critique